Propagation of singularities for gravity-capillary water waves: Introduction

-and a routine Egorov-type construction of symbols.
-In asymptotic Euclidean geometries, similar arguments still work by simply replacing the role of the quantization $ x \mapsto hx $ with the spatial decay of the metric~$ g $. \ref{nakamura-self} states a microlocal smoothing effect.
-Namely, if one does not observe an accumulation of mass for $ u(t_0) $ in a conical neighborhood of $ (t_0\xi_\pm,\xi_\pm) $, then $ (x_0,\xi_0) $ can not be a microlocal singularity of $ u(0) $.
-This result is a refinement \cite{CKS95microlocal}.
-For related results, see Doi \cite{Doi96smoothing,Doi00smoothing} and Burq \cite{Burq04smoothing} for the necessity of the non-trapping condition, see Robbiano and Zuily \cite{RZ99microlocal} for a microlocal analytic smoothing effect and see Kenig, Ponce and Vega \cite{KPV98smoothing:nonlinear} and Szeftel \cite{Szeftel05microlocal:smoothing} for local and microlocal smoothing effects for semilinear Schr\"odinger equations.
-We should also remark that, H\"{o}rmander \cite{Hormander91quadratic} also introduced an essentially equivalent counterpart of the homogeneous wavefront set to which a similar definition as that of Nakamura was given.
+where $ a \in C_b^\infty(\R\times\R^{2d})$.
+A similar argument works in asymptotically Euclidean geometries where we replace the role of the semiclassical quantization $ x \mapsto hx $ with the spatial decay of the metric~$ g $, i.e., the condition~\eqref{eq:cdt:g-decay}.

+Theorem~\ref{thm::doi-nakamura}\eqref{nakamura-self} is a microlocal smoothing effect: if $ (t_0\xi_\pm,\xi_\pm) $ does not belong to $ \HWF(u(t_0)) $, then $ (x_0,\xi_0) $ can not be a element of $ \WF(u_0) $.
+This result is a refinement of the result in~\cite{CKS95microlocal} and can be proven via a positive commutator estimate.
+In $ \Rd $, this estimate has the form

+where~$ a $ is some well-chosen symbol.
+For related results, see Doi \cite{Doi96smoothing,Doi00smoothing} and Burq \cite{Burq04smoothing} for the necessity of the non-trapping condition; see Robbiano and Zuily \cite{RZ99microlocal} for a microlocal analytic smoothing effect; see Kenig, Ponce and Vega \cite{KPV98smoothing:nonlinear} and Szeftel \cite{Szeftel05microlocal:smoothing} for local and microlocal smoothing effects for the semilinear Schr\"odinger equation.
+We should also remark that in~\cite{Hormander91quadratic} H\"ormander has also introduced an essentially equivalent counterpart of the homogeneous wavefront set to which a similar definition as that of Nakamura was given.
 See Rodino and Wahlberg \cite{RW14Gabor}, Schulz and Wahlberg \cite{SW17equality} for more comments.

-However, Theorem~\ref{thm::doi-nakamura} is unable to show how oscillations at the spatial infinity form singularities along the Schr\"odinger flow.
-Indeed, the information about the locations of singularities is not contained in quadratic oscillations but rather in linear oscillations at the spatial infinity.
-The latter can be detected by the scattering wavefront set $ \WF_{\mathrm{sc}} $ of Melrose \cite{Melrose94spectral}.
-See Hassell and Wunsch \cite{HW05schrodinger} for a precise statement relating $ \WF(u(0)) $ with $ \WF_{\mathrm{sc}}(u(t)e^{-i|x|^2/2t}) $.
-See also Nakamura \cite{Nakamura09singularities} for a different approach.
+However, Theorem~\ref{thm::doi-nakamura}\eqref{nakamura-self} is unable, via simply reversing the time, to show how oscillations at infinity form singularities along the Schr\"odinger flow.
+Indeed, the information about the locations of singularities is not contained in quadratic oscillations but rather in linear oscillations at infinity.
+See the works of Hassell and Wunsch~\cite{HW05schrodinger} and Nakamura~\cite{Nakamura09singularities} for more on this subject.